Finfish Commercial Regulations Table

 9) Fish weirs are not subject to daily trip limits.
 However, the combined landings of all fish weirs are subject to a 275,000 pound annual quota allocation.
 During the May 1 – October 31 inshore scup fishery, specific gear types are subject to closed fishing days.
 For scup potters and hook and line fishermen, the scup fishery is closed: on Fri/Sat from May 1 – May 31; Mon/Thurs/Fri/Sat from June 1 – June 31; and Fri/Sat from July 1 until the fishery closes for the season.
 For draggers, the scup fishery is closed on Fri/Sat during the fluke season from June 10 until the fishery closes for the season.
 The Winter I and Winter II periods are managed by the federal government and seasons and limits may be adjusted by NMFS.

 10) Striped bass may be taken by hook and line gear only; netting, spearing and snagging striped bass is prohibited.
 High-grading and fillet striped bass is prohibited.
+The commercial striped bass open fishing days during the season are Monday and Thursday for all gear types.
+Possession limits apply to both permit holders, regardless of the number of permits held, and vessels, regardless of the number of permits on board.

 11) The spring tautog season runs from April 16 to May 15 or until 28% of the annual quota is projected to be landed.
 The winter tautog season runs from September 1 through November 30 or until 100% of the annual quota is projected to be harvested.